kpawelczak/fxc-re/README.md

 1. Make sure you have required apps installed, see section _**Requirements**_.
 2. Clone or download Forex-Calculators from [here](https://github.com/kpawelczak/forex-calculators).
 3. Open /Forex-Calculators directory in comand prompt.
-4. Type in
+4. Type in <code>npm install</code>
+5. Type in
 <code>ng serve</code>
 or
 <code>ng serve -o</code>
-5. Open the browser and navigate to http://localhost:4200/
+6. Open the browser and navigate to http://localhost:4200/

 or